tranlv/recommender/README.md

 </p>

 ---
-A recommendation application using either item-based or user-based approaches.
+Recommender is a recommendation application using either item-based or user-based approaches.

+Recommender is at production stage - [v1.1.1](https://github.com/tranlyvu/recommender/releases), also see [change log](https://github.com/tranlyvu/recommender/blob/dev/CHANGELOG.md) for more details on release history.

 | Build | [![Build Status][3]][4] | [![Coverage Status][5]][6] |
 | :--- | :--- | :---  |